 - Funding may be used to conduct security-related exercises

 - This includes costs related to:

 - Planning

 - Meeting space and other meeting costs

 - Facilitation costs

 - Materials, supplies, and documentation

 - Exercises afford organizations the opportunity to validate plans and procedures, evaluate capabilities, and assess progress toward meeting capability targets in a controlled, low-risk setting

 - The Homeland Security Exercise and Evaluation Program (HSEEP) provides a set of guiding principles for exercise programs, as well as a common approach to exercise program management, design and development, conduct, evaluation, and improvement planning.

-- For additional information on HSEEP, refer to https://www.fema.gov/sites/default/files/documents/FEMA 2021-Preparedness-Grants-Manual 02-19-2021.pdf.
+- For additional information on HSEEP, refer to the Homeland Security Exercise and Evaluation Program | FEMA.gov

-Construction & Renovation
+Construction and Renovation

-- Construction and renovation costs are allowed under this program only as described in the NOFO - For construction costs to be allowed, they must be specifically approved by DHS/FEMA/OHS in writing prior to the use of any program funds for construction or renovation - Limits may apply to the total amount of grant funding that may be used for construction or renovation - NSGP funding may not be used for construction and renovation projects without prior written approval from DHS/FEMA.
+- Construction and renovation costs are allowed under this program only as described in the NOFO and Preparedness Grants Manual - For construction costs to be allowed, they must be specifically approved by DHS/FEMA/OHS in writing prior to the use of any program funds for construction or renovation - Limits may apply to the total amount of grant funding that may be used for construction or renovation - NSGP funding may not be used for construction and renovation projects without prior written approval from DHS/FEMA.
 In some cases, the installation of equipment may constitute construction and/or renovation - The total cost of any construction or renovation paid for using NSGP funds may not exceed 15% of the NSGP award